ministryofjustice/security-guidance/docs/personal-mail-and-parcel-delivery.md

 ## Context

 The growth in online shopping has seen an increase in the number of personal parcels delivered to the office, as a convenient location because of onsite staff on hand to receive deliveries that would otherwise be returned to depot.
 However, receiving personal parcels in reception diverts staff from their core duties, and presents a significant vulnerability to the building's security: the parcel contents are unknown by reception staff.
 Reception areas are generally within the main fabric of a building and with no separate ventilation or enhanced blast resistant walls, any hazardous substance or explosive device would have a serious impact throughout the building.
-The MoJ employs an off-site mail screening company for all Royal Mail delivered to 102 Petty France and Clive House, to mitigate against the chances of hostile mail being accepted into the building.
+The MoJ employs off-site mail screening to mitigate against the chances of hostile mail being accepted into MoJ premises.

 Couriers often require a receiver to sign a Proof of Delivery document, stating that the parcel arrived in good condition, which risks the MoJ being liable for accepting the package if contents turn out later to be damaged.